mediacloud/metadata-lib/README.md

 2. Run `twine upload --repository-url https://test.pypi.org/legacy/ dist/*` to upload it to PyPI's test platform
 3. Run `twine upload dist/*` to upload it to PyPI

+### Test Cache

+Test are run against fixtures by default.
+This can be change with the use of '--use-cache=False' when running tests

+When adding new tests, re-run 'scripts/get-test-web-content.py'

 Version History
 ---------------